szapp/FeatShare/doc/anchors.rst

     anchors/repeatInstructions

 Anchors decide which features are integrated into which target files.
-Many features may rely on the same anchors, anchors may be shared accross different projects.
+Many features may rely on the same anchors, anchors may be shared across different projects.

 There are also special anchors, that are called :ref:`conditional anchors <conditionalAnchor>`.